Habbie/hello-dns/tdns/intro.md

 It is hoped that the DNS community will rally to this cause and pore over the `tdns` source code to spot everything that could potentially be wrong or could be done better.

 In other words, where `tdns` is currently not right, we hope that with sufficient attention it soon will be.
 Bikeshed away!

-# How did all those features fit in ~1500 lines?
+# How did all those features fit in ~1600 lines?
 Key to a good DNS implementation is having a faithful DNS storage model, with the correct kind of objects in them.

-Over the decades, many many nameservers have started out with an incorrect storage model, leading to pain later on with empty non-terminals, case sensitivity, setting the 'AA' bit on glue (or not) and eventually DNSSEC ordering problems.
+Over the decades, many many nameservers have started out with an incorrect storage model, leading to pain later on with empty non-terminals, case sensitivity, setting the 'AA' bit on glue (or not), and eventually DNSSEC ordering problems.

 When storing DNS as a tree, as described in [RFC 1034](https://tools.ietf.org/html/rfc1034), a lot of things go right "automatically".
 When DNS Names are a fundamental type composed out of DNS Labels with the correct case-insensitive equivalence and identity rules, lots of problems can never happen.
-Tons of conversion mechanics also does not need to be typed in (or forgotten in some places).
+Tons of conversion mechanics also do not need to be typed in (or forgotten in some places).

 The core of `tdns` therefore is the tree of nodes as intended in 1034, containing DNS native objects like `DNSLabel`s and `DNSName`s.
-These get escaping, case sensitivity and binary correctness right 'automatically'.
+These get escaping, case sensitivity, and binary correctness right 'automatically'.

-## The DNS Tree
+## The DNS tree
-Of specific note is the DNS Tree as described in RFC 1034.
+Of specific note is the DNS tree as described in RFC 1034.
 Because DNS is never shown to us as a tree, and in fact is usually presented as a flat 'zone file', it is easy to ignore the tree-like nature of DNS.